Mustafa 'Abd ar-Raziq: Career

-Abd ar-Rizq succeeded Mustafa al-Maraghi as rector of al-Azhar.
-His appointment encountered resistance, since he was not a member of the Council of Supreme ulama: King Farouk pressured for the law to be altered to allow him to assume office.
-Historian Fawaz Gerges characterized ar-Rizq as a "rebel member of al-Azhar" during his era.
+Abd ar-Raziq succeeded Mustafa al-Maraghi as rector of al-Azhar.
+His appointment encountered resistance, since he was not a member of the Council of Supreme Ulama: King Farouk pressured for the law to be altered to allow him to assume office.
+Historian Fawaz Gerges characterized ar-Raziq as a "rebel member of al-Azhar" during his era.

-A follower of Muhammad Abduh, Abd ar-Rizq wanted "to prove the compatibility of traditional Islamic philosophy with the rationalism of modern thought".
+A follower of Muhammad Abduh, Abd ar-Raziq wanted "to prove the compatibility of traditional Islamic philosophy with the rationalism of modern thought."

 His brother, Ali Abdel Raziq, was an Egyptian scholar of Islam, religious judge and government minister.

-He was involved with the al-Umma party (1907–1925), an influential political party in early-20th century Egypt.
+He was involved with the Hizb al-Umma (1907–1925), an influential political party in early-20th century Egypt.
 He was among the contributors of al-Siyasa, newspaper of the Liberal Constitutional Party.
 In November 1940 Raziq was appointed minister of waqf to the cabinet led by Prime Minister Hussein Sirri Pasha.